RadishLab/myc-getter/README.md

   }
 }
 ```
-The class accept two options:
+The class accept two parameters:

+1. `$args`
-- An array of arguments, listing the content you want to pull
+    - An array of arguments, listing the content you want to pull, or a preset name
-- A preset name

-If nothing is passed, the class will use the arguments of the preset `default`.
+    - If nothing is passed, the class will use the arguments of the preset `default`
+2. `$context`
+    - A string to identify where the class is being called
+    - If nothing is passed, the class will use `default`
 ```php
 [
   'fields'        => ['title', 'url', 'image'],